-The Kelsey Lake mill in particularly was documented to have been designed to reject everything larger than 40 carats.
-After the recovery of some large diamonds, three weighing >15 carats (two >28 carats) and a fragment from a much larger stone, it was realized the company had made a grave error in cutting costs.
-Even so, the mill was also known to reject many diamonds smaller than 40 carats.
+The Kelsey Lake mill in particularly was designed to reject everything larger than 40 carats.
+But after the recovery of large diamonds, three weighing >15 carats (two >28 carats) and a fragment from a much larger stone, it was realized that the company had made a grave error in cutting costs.
+The mill was also known to reject diamonds smaller than 40 carats.
 After the mine had terminated operations, the first sample of tailings tested yielded several diamonds including one >6 carats!

 About 50% of the diamonds recovered from the Wyoming kimberlites were high-quality gemstones.
 About 30% from the Kelsey Lake were gem-quality.
 Diamonds included transparent white, grey, black, brown, yellow and there were even reports of some with pinkish hue!
 Based on all of the known kimberlites and all of the known anomalies, this region is a promising target for commercial diamond deposits (especially since it is located adjacent to a US Highway and Interstate system).

 Diamond is brittle and has a moderate to high specific gravity of 3.5 with perfect octahedral cleavage.
 Even though diamond is heavier than water, it is non-wettable (hydrophobic) and will float on water given the right circumstances.
 Being hydrophobic, diamonds are grease attractive.
 This property is effectively used to recover many diamonds around the world where extraction tables are coated with grease to extract diamonds.
 The grease typically is a mixture of Vaseline and paraffin in a 10:1 ratio.